wood2

 Connecting with your audience is another really important reason.
 Your e-mails are a chance to make the person receiving them feel special and individualized.
 This in turn creates a closer, more personal connection and gives them a sense of trust making them more likely to choose you when they are ready to purchase that custom art piece for their living room.
 Consider building this list an investment.
 Over time you will build a faithful following which will show its value as time passes.

-Email is King!
+Email is King.

 What is one of the first things you do in the morning?
 For me, it is check my phone and my email.
 I know I am not alone.
 Email is effective in reaching your people for this reason.
 They will actually see what you send them (personally delivered to them), and that is half the battle.
 Your email list will naturally consist of your biggest supporters, and is a great way for you to connect with them on a more personal level.